nod/tornroutes/README.md

 ## Installation

-Just place this directory in your python path or run the following:

-	`sudo python setup.py install`

-or
+This package is available via pip with `pip install tornroutes` for the stable version.

+You can also install the latest source (also usually very stable) by the following:

-	`pip install -e git+git://github.com/nod/tornroutes.git#egg=tornroutes`
+    pip install -e git+git://github.com/nod/tornroutes.git#egg=tornroutes

 ## Testing

-There are tests written.
-Run them with nosetests.
+Pretty well tested.
+You can run them with `nosetests` if you have nose installed.

 ## Usage